BobaFettyW4p/ObsidianVault/Obsidian/C++ for Advanced Programmers Class 1 - 010625.md

 - Multiparadigm
 - Lightweight abstractions
 	- supports low-level system programming and high-level abstractions
+- Statically typesafe and type inferenced
+- Exceptions, Expected, and RAII

-C++ is a Compiled language
+**C++ is a Compiled language
 - uses "Ahead of Time" compilation
 	- have to manually compile before running
 	- can be much faster
 	- enables "metaprogramming" the compiler to control code generation

-Multiparadigm
+**Multiparadigm
 - C++ is not an object oriented language
 	- but it does support OOP
 	- also supports other paradigms
 		- standard library prefers compile-time dispatch (templates)

-C++ is a lightweight abstraction language
+**C++ is a lightweight abstraction language
-- languages typically fall into a tradeoff between being good for programmers (abstract) and goood for computers (low memory, fast, low level)
+- languages typically fall into a tradeoff between being good for programmers (abstract) and good for computers (low memory, fast, low level)
 - we need both as both loom over programming decisions
 	- need to be able to decide as needed
 		- can create powerful abstractions with all abstraction "compiled away" using templated
 		- no performance penalty associated

-Delivering performance and abstraction
+**Delivering performance and abstraction
 - allows low-level manipulation of code and data
-- use compile-time computate to generate optimal code
+- use compile-time computation to generate optimal code
 - C++ has no equivalent of scripting or iPython notebooks

 how do we copy data from one data structure to another?